Alliances

 Borneo to Heroes vs. Villains — the era that wrote the rulebook.
 From the first voting bloc on Tagi beach to the villains who turned the all-star age into open warfare, this is the alliance as the whole game: loyalty, numbers, and the long con.

-The Tagi Alliance
+The Chapera Alliance

 A fan name that stuck